+Perfect Beef Wellington!
 Beef tenderloin fillet, coated with mustard, mushroom duxelles, ham, wrapped in puff pastry and baked.
-Based on Gordon Ramsey Beef Wellington recipe.
+Based on Gordon Ramsay Beef Wellington recipe.

 - Salt and pepper

-- 1 lb mushrooms (we used half cremini, half shiitake)
+- 1 pound mushrooms (we used half cremini, half shiitake)

 - 4 thin slices ham (Parma ham if you can get it) or prosciutto

-- 2 Tbsp yellow mustard (we used Coleman's Original English Mustard)
+- 2 tablespoons yellow mustard (we used Coleman's Original English Mustard)